-If you and your partner are trying to get pregnant, you are probably also trying to pin down your exact time of ovulation.
+If you and your partner are trying to get pregnant, you are probably also trying to pin down your exact time of ovulation either using an ovulation calculator or ovulation kit.
 Ovulation is the time of the month when you are the most fertile, so knowing exactly when you are ovulating is a sure way to boost your chances of getting pregnant.

 The truth is, detecting your time of ovulation sounds more difficult than it really is.
 There are actually many signs that can indicate when you are ovulating or if ovulation has already happened.
 This is valuable knowledge to have and is truly a hack to increasing your chances of pregnancy.